Teams for Frontline

 Analysis & approach

-I conducted a comprehensive evaluation of the user experience and categorized problems across all levels.
-I chose to focus on foundational issues to drive the most meaningful improvements.
+I conducted a comprehensive evaluation of the user experience & categorized problems across all levels.
+I chose to prioritise the foundational issues to drive the most meaningful improvements.

 With some simple analysis, we can see the problems are on different levels.
 I plan to address key problem of each level with a focus on solving the ones on foundational level.